 Our acquisitions or investments could also result in dilutive issuances of our equity securities, the incurrence of debt or deferred purchase price obligations, contingent liabilities, amortization expense, impairment of goodwill or restructuring charges, any of which could harm our financial condition or results.
-For example, under our acquisition agreement with MBT, we are required to pay \$4.0 million in post-closing payments and an estimated earn-out of \$1.5 million of which the earn-out was paid off in the third quarter of fiscal year 2020.
-Under our acquisition agreement with CCM, we are required to pay \$7.5 million in post-closing payments and an estimated earn-out of \$3.6 million.
+For example, under our acquisition agreement with MBT, we are required to pay \$4.0 million in post-closing payments and an estimated fair value of contingent consideration of \$1.5 million of which the contingent consideration was paid off in the third quarter of fiscal year 2020.
+Under our acquisition agreement with CCM, we are required to pay \$7.5 million in post-closing payments and an estimated fair value of contingent consideration of \$3.6 million.
 Under our acquisition agreement with AmOne, we are required to pay \$8.0 million in post-closing payments.
-Under our acquisition agreement with Modernize, we are required to pay \$27.5 million in post-closing payments.
+Under our acquisition agreement with Mayo Labs, we are required to pay \$2.0 million in post-closing payments.
+Under our acquisition agreement with Mayo Labs, we are required to pay \$2.0 million in post-closing payments.
+Under our acquisition agreement with Mayo Labs, we are required to pay \$2.0 million in post-closing payments.
+Under our acquisition agreement with FCE, we are required to pay \$4.0 million in post-closing payments and contingent consideration of up to an additional \$9.0 million.
 Also, the anticipated benefit of many of our strategic transactions, including anticipated synergies, may not materialize.
+Employee retention may be adversely impacted as the result of acquisitions, and our ability to manage across multiple remote locations and business cultures could adversely affect the realization of anticipated benefits.
 In connection with a disposition of assets or a business, we may also agree to provide indemnification for certain potential liabilities or retain certain liabilities or obligations, which may adversely impact our financial condition or results.